pascaldekloe/colfer/README.md

 #### Features

 * Simple and straightforward in use
+* Generated code as optimal as hand written
-* No dependencies other than the core library
+* No dependencies beyond the standard library
-* Both faster and smaller than the competition
 * [Robust](#security) against malicious input
-* Maximum of 127 fields per data structure
-* No support for enumerations
+* Size limits on all variable-length data
 * Framed; suitable for concatenation/streaming